David joined Hausfeld as an associate in 2011 and was promoted to partner on 1st January 2019. He specialises in complex commercial litigation.

 He is a solicitor advocate with a broad range of experience in the High Court, including both trials and interlocutory relief as well as alternative dispute resolution such as mediations.
 David currently acts across a range of financial services and banking disputes.

-In 2015, Super Lawyers recognised David as a Rising Star in the field of Commercial Litigation in London.
+In 2015, David was recognised as a ‘Rising Star’ in the field of Commercial Litigation in London.

-The College of Law, Graduate Diploma in Law (Commendation)
+Legal Practice Course, The College of Law

 Solicitor, England and Wales